tc39/proposal-global/README.md

 For Secure ECMAScript, it is important that all references to the global object be spoof-able and capable of being locked down, so that each context gets its own shadow global context.
 Additionally, references to the global object should not be reachable from other ECMAScript intrinsic objects, which SES would like to simply recursively freeze.
 In this proposal, `global` is a writable and configurable property of the global object, so it should meet SES requirements.

 ## Naming
 ~~There is desire to reify one of the existing global property names, particularly `global` or `window`, instead of `System.global`.
 Further research will be done to determine if either of these two options will or will not break existing code doing runtime environment detection.~~ ~~Further research has determined that using `global` will not break existing code.~~ Attempts were made to ship under the name `global`, but it turns out that this does, in fact, break some existing websites.

-We are currently exploring identifier naming alternatives.
+After some data-gathering to determine web compatibility of a short list of choices, we settled on `globalThis`, as this name is both highly likely to be web compatible, and also maps to the concept of being the “global `this` value” (and not the “global object”, per [above](https://github.com/tc39/proposal-global#html-and-the-windowproxy)).

 ## Spec
 You can view the spec in [markdown format](spec.md) or rendered as [HTML](http://tc39.github.io/proposal-global/).